Join the Grace Community School mission to teach Jesus

 We are fortunate to have an involved community, and we are indebted to our many supporters who make a financial investment into the school each year.
 Teaching Jesus to every child requires the support of the entire Grace community through your participation, gifts of time, and financial contributions.

 At Grace, tuition and fees cover the cost of an education.
-Grace depends on the generosity of its board, faculty and staff, current parents, grandparents, alumni families and friends to help families afford a Grace education through the Grace Fund, special projects and campus expansion.
+Grace depends on the generosity of its board, faculty and staff, current parents, grandparents, alumni families and friends to enable families to receive an education at Grace as well as funding special projects and campus improvements.

 We invite you to support Grace in our many initiatives that help to make a difference in the life of every student.